ncatlab/nlab-content/pages/3596.md

 ## Definition
  {#Definition}

-The definition of identity types was originally given in explicit form by Martin-Lof, in terms of introduction and elimination rules.
+The definition of identity types was originally given in explicit form by [[Per Martin-Löf|Martin-Löf]], in terms of introduction and elimination rules.
 Later, it was realized that this was a special case of the general notion of [[inductive type]].
 We will discuss both formulations.

 * [with introduction and elimination rules](#ExplicitDefinition).